Betta Fish Not Moving (11 Top Causes & Solutions)

 Some of the most common illnesses affecting betta fish which may result in a lack of movement are:

-While there are many reasons why a betta fish may stop moving around, sickness should never be overlooked, as quick diagnosis and treatment can often bring a betta fish back from the brink of death.
+While there are many reasons why a betta fish may be less active, sickness should never be overlooked, as quick diagnosis and treatment can often bring a betta fish back from the brink of death.

-If you feel that you have a sick fish, make sure you seek advice from an experienced aquarist or other specialist to help make an accurate diagnosis and to administer the most suitable treatment.
+If you feel that you have a sick fish, always seek advice from an experienced aquarist or other specialist to help make an accurate diagnosis and administer the most suitable treatment.

 Swim Bladder Issues